dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/user-tokens.md

  There are a few things to understand if you are using a user API key today:

 * Personal access tokens are more secure.
-    * To promote least privilege and high security assurance for your dbt Cloud accounts, we highly recommend moving to the new account-scoped personal access tokens.
+    * To promote the least privilege and high-security assurance for your dbt Cloud accounts, we highly recommend moving to the new account-scoped personal access tokens.
 * You must create and use unique tokens in each one of your dbt Cloud accounts that share the same email address.
     * For example, if paul.atreides@example.com belongs to two dbt Cloud accounts: Spice Harvesting Account and Guild Navigator Account.
-Prior to this release, the same API key was used to access both of these accounts.
+Before this release, the same API key was used to access both of these accounts.
     * After this release, Paul has to individually go into these accounts and create a unique PAT for each account he wants to access the API for.
 These PATs are account-specific and not user specific.
 * Cross-Account API endpoints will change in behavior when using the personal access tokens.
     * These are namely /v2/accounts and /v3/accounts.
-Since all PATs are now account specific, getting all accounts associated to a username cannot work. /v3/accounts will only return account metadata that’s relevant to the PAT that’s being used.
+Since all PATs are now account specific, getting all accounts associated with a username cannot work. /v3/accounts will only return account metadata that’s relevant to the PAT that’s being used.
     * User account metadata will only contain information about the specific account under which the request is being made.
     * Any other accounts that belong to that user account will need to be requested through the PAT that belongs to that account.

 :::warning Undocumented APIs

 If you’re using any undocumented and unsupported API endpoints, please note that these can be deprecated without any notice.
-If you are using any undocumented endpoints and have use-cases that are not satisfied by the current API, please reach out to [support@dbt.com](mailto:support@dbt.com).
+If you are using any undocumented endpoints and have use-cases that are not satisfied by the current API, please reach out to [support@getdbt.com](mailto:support@getdbt.com).

 :::